-Rozzie Bound Co-op is a multi-stakeholder co-operative with four worker owners and many consumer owners.
+Rozzie Bound Co-op is a multi-stakeholder co-operative with three worker-owners and many consumer owners.

 Meet our Board of Directors!